Residential boarding and hostle accomodation in educational facilities

 - School regulations

 - Isolation in boarding school facilities

 - School staff

-This guidance was developed in consultation with regulatory bodies, members of the Scottish Council of Independent Schools, local authority school residence providers, the Boarding Schools’ Association, Public Health Scotland and other key partners.
-This update is issued in August 2021, in preparation for the return to school after the summer holidays.
+This guidance, originally published in March 2021, was developed in consultation with regulatory bodies, members of the Scottish Council of Independent Schools, local authority school residence providers, the Boarding Schools’ Association, Public Health Scotland and other key partners.
+This update is issued in October 2021, in light of amended international travel requirements.

 Establishments may also find the existing Scottish Government guidance for residential children’s houses, residential schools and secure care facilities on staffing, social distancing and self-isolation useful.
 This guidance is updated regularly.
 They should also be familiar with guidance on symptoms of coronavirus.

 This supplementary guidance is for school care accommodation services, provided to allow pupils to attend a public, independent or grant-aided school, that provides residential accommodation.
 For clarity, this includes: residential, special and secure accommodation and independent boarding school facilities and residence halls provided by local authority secondary schools.

 All schools, including residential boarding/hostel accommodation in educational facilities, should have regard to the Coronavirus (COVID-19): Guidance on reducing the risks in schools (updated 1st October 2021) and apply it as appropriate in their specific settings.

 Pupils are currently expected to have full-time, in-school learning.